Dong Zhiming

-Dong Zhiming (Chinese: 董枝明, Pinyin: Dǒng Zhimíng; born January 1937) is a Chinese vertebrate paleontologist formerly employed at the Institute of Vertebrate Paleontology and Paleoanthropology (IVPP) in Beijing.
+Dong Zhiming (Chinese: 董枝明, Pinyin: Dǒng Zhimíng; January 1937 – 20 October 2024) was a Chinese vertebrate paleontologist formerly employed at the Institute of Vertebrate Paleontology and Paleoanthropology (IVPP) in Beijing.
 He began working at the IVPP in 1962, studying under Yang Zhongjian, who was director at the time.
-He has described fossil remains of many dinosaurs.
+He described fossil remains of many dinosaurs.
 He investigated and described the Shaximiao Formation; an important contribution to science since they are composed of Middle Jurassic beds which do not commonly yield fossils.

 Early life and education

 Dong Zhiming was born in January 1937 in Weihai, Shandong.
 At the age of 13, Dong was introduced to dinosaurs by a museum exhibit showcasing hadrosaur fossils.
 Dong graduated from university in 1962 with a degree in biology.

 Career

 After graduating, Dong Zhiming began working at the Institute of Vertebrate Paleontology and Paleoanthropology (IVPP) in Beijing where he was mentored by Yang Zhongjian, the "father of Chinese vertebrate palaeontology".
 Yang had helped initiate the formal study of fossils in China during the 1920s and continued to lead the field of Chinese palaeontology even after cooperation with foreign institutions ended in 1949.
 More than a decade later, he no longer participated in field work but was willing to take on Dong as a student, particularly after Dong made it clear he was interested in researching more challenging subjects like dinosaurs as opposed to invertebrates, for which fossils were more abundant and easily transported.
 Over the next three years Dong authored roughly 600 academic papers in both English and Mandarin.
 Dong participated in his first field expedition in 1963, aged 26, when he was part of a seven-person team sent by the IVPP to a site 180 miles outside Ürümqi, Xinjiang.
 On this expedition, Dong discovered fossils of a sauropod dinosaur.